 Metrocentre interchange: Buses will drop off opposite the Metrocentre Interchange building allowing you direct access to the malls.
 If you are changing between services, you will need to use the access bridge to cross from the set down area to the Interchange building to board your next bus.

-Middlesbrough Bus Station: From 6th July 2020 the bus station will once again be able to allow passengers to alight AND board buses in the bus station for all BUS services scheduled to depart up until 21:59.
-From 22:00 the bus station will be completely closed and buses will depart from Stand Z outside BBC Tees in Newport Road (Arriva service X93 and buses towards Stockton) or temporary bus stops in Brentnall Street outside Brentnall Business Units (all other services).
+Middlesbrough Bus Station: The bus station is open until 22:00.
+Both the Newport Road and Captain Cook Square pedestrian entrances to the Bus Station will continue to be in use with a two-way route in place and the toilets will remain available, although with hourly closures for cleaning.
+From 2201 onwards, buses will depart from Stand Z outside BBC Tees in Newport Road (buses towards Stockton) or temporary bus stops in Brentnall Street outside Brentnall Business Units (all other services).
 Coaches will depart from Stand Z outside BBC Tees in Newport Road at all times.
-Grange Road will be closed until further notice.
+In Middlesbrough town centre, the Cleveland Centre Stands O-S in Grange Road remain closed until further notice.